What Does a Positive Ovulation Test Look Like? (7 Examples)

 What does a positive ovulation test look like?

-What your positive ovulation test looks like can vary depending on which brand of test that you use.
+What your positive ovulation test looks like can vary depending on which brand of test that you use (check our guide to the 9 best ovulation tests here).

 The most common type of test is a standard paper test strip that displays two lines once a urine sample is taken.
 The lines are typically pink in color, however, some tests have lines that are either gray or blue.